chris-langfield/chris-langfield.github.io/drafts/2024-06-01_graph_dsp_hex.md

 ![6x6square_periodic](https://github.com/chris-langfield/chris-langfield.github.io/assets/34426450/df4606fd-436e-4f41-b198-de44fe1e97ed)

-Note that this graph can no longer be embedded in 2D Euclidean space as its geometry is that of a torus.
 Inspection of the new adjacency matrix will show that it fills in the missing connections between the top and bottom, and the sides of the graph, such that each vertex has 4 edges.
 Lucky for us, this is now a circulant matrix.
 This makes the eigenvectors and eigenvalues of the graph Laplacian easy to derive.
 Since $\mathbf{D} = \text{diag}(4, 4, 4, ...)$, the Laplacian is the circulant matrix repetition of the vector

 $$
 (4, -1, 0, 0, \cdots, 0, -1, 0, \cdots, 0, -1, 0, \cdots, 0, -1)^T